mm80843/T3.5/Blueprint/PBN__Blueprint_15.md

 # __Reducing contact points__

+## Blueprint description

+This blueprint aims to reduce the number of physical contact points in the building where microbes have been shown to survive, such as surfaces, railings, doorknobs etc. This allows building occupants to avoid touching as many of the same surfaces and physical points as possible, which reduces the risk of contamination.
+This can be done through a whole range of measures, such as
+•	 installing foot- or sensor-operated door openers on common doors
+•	 updating/retrofitting commonly used equipment such as toilet flushes, coffee machines, vending machines, lift interfaces, taps to a touch-free version
+•	 encouraging users to avoid touching shared surfaces
+•	 installing motion-sensing lighting to reduce touching of light switches

 ## Capabilities of the blueprint

 As these measures are already widely used in different contexts, there are a variety of products on the market to meet the needs, as well as a growing catalogue of solutions that include touch-free elements that vary from those widely used such as water taps or lights to more innovative ones such as elevators, coffee machines or doors.